Hepi34/PowerMode/README.md

 TBA:
 - Support for AMD Laptop GPUs
-    -> Difficult as I don't have access the an AMD laptop at the moment.
+    -> Difficult as I don't have access to an AMD laptop at the moment.
 - Multi-language support

 Current bugs: